Careers & Enterprise

 Careers education throughout Key Stage 3 is designed to prepare students for the GCSE options process.
 The programme then builds through Key Stage 4 to focus on the post-16 pathways available.
 Year 11 students get the experience of an A Level/Apprenticeship taster morning in the Autumn term to give them a clear insight as to the nature of specific courses and then in the Spring term they have an interview with a member of the business community or a Higher/Further Education professional to discuss mock exam results, career aspirations and where they are in the application process.

-Students in Year 10 are given support to organise the own “Experience of the Workplace”.
-This takes place in the student’s own time and may take a form similar to that of traditional work experience or may be a focused half-day visit to a career of interest.
+Currently, Year 10 students are encouraged to organise their own “Experience of the Workplace”.
+This should take place in the student’s own time and may take a form similar to that of traditional work experience or may be a focused half-day visit to a career of interest".
+With the impact of the pandemic easing, the school is planning to offer a more structured opportunity in the near future.

 Assessment and Feedback